-Children with neurological conditions may have difficulty using both hands.
-The KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Occupational Therapy departments share exercises and activities to help curb this.
+Children with neuro-developmental conditions may have difficulties in bilateral hand coordination.
+The KK Women’s and Children’s Hospital (KKH) Paediatric Neurology Service and Occupational Therapy Service share activities to encourage two-hand use.

 KK Women's and Children's Hospital (KKH), a member of the